Making "Ayahuasca, An Executive's Enlightenment" Come To Life

 What did she bring that elevated the story the book in some way?

 Maria brought an objective perspective and a set of fresh eyes.
 I had worked with seven editors along the way—all of whom are friends of mine—and for the final edit, I wanted someone who hadn’t seen the work before.

 Maria’s goal wasn’t to infuse her own thinking into my story, but to instead allow me to best tell the story that I wanted to tell.
 She wasn’t afraid to challenge me: she was very direct and blunt with what needed to be done.
 My story was pretty polished by the time Maria had her first read, so I didn’t need to make a ton of changes, but the changes she did suggest elevated the narrative substantially.

 Specifically, Maria had me include more physical descriptions of the characters in my book, which was a really interesting process.
 Because the people I had traveled with were so familiar to my mind, I had forgotten that the reader wouldn’t know what the characters looked like.
 So, adding the physical descriptions really brought the other characters to life.

 Additionally, Maria suggested I completely change my introduction.
 Maria explained that the introduction I first presented to her wouldn’t grip anyone who wasn’t familiar with Ayahuasca.
 I understood her point, and after some contemplation, we arrived at a much better introduction.
 I’m thrilled that I took Maria’s advice: So many people have told me that they were hooked right from the first page.

-Now lets talk about Peter, how did you choose him and how did you finalise on the design of the book cover with him?
+Now let's talk about Peter, how did you choose him and how did you finalize on the design of the book cover with him?

 I already had a minimal cover concept in mind, and I was looking for someone to execute it.
 Searching through designers, Peter’s portfolio of work grabbed me—minimal and evocative.
 After chatting with Peter, he seemed like the right person for the job.